sunzhida/COMP4461_2017Fall_Lab4/README.md

 tts.say("Hello, world!")
 ```

-If the Pepper speak ``Hello, world!``, then you have set up the development environment successfully.
+If the Pepper speaks ``Hello, world!``, then you have set up the development environment successfully.
 We will announce the IP address during the class.
-If you forget the IP when you conduct the experiment, please press pepper’s Chest button and it will say it.
+If you forget the IP when you experiment, please press pepper’s Chest button, and it will say it.

 ## Tips